kyledoidge/edge-mock/README.md

 ### Example of Usage for unit testing

-_edge-mock_ works well with [jest](https://jestjs.io/) to make writing unit tests for edge workers delightful.
+_fake-service-worker_ works well with [jest](https://jestjs.io/) to make writing unit tests for edge workers delightful.

 Let's say you have the following `handler.ts` with a function `handleRequest` that you want to test: